 38. The Grand Canyon, The United States

-As the Grand Canyon is so large there are many ways to visit.
+As the Grand Canyon is so large there are many ways to visit this world monument.
 It is located within a national park and a digital pass for entrance to the park can be purchased online.

 The key regions of the park are the South Rim and the North Rim.
-There is both lodging and camping in the park and options for trekking as well as driving.
-The majority of the park’s 5.5 million visitors each year head to the South Rim.
+There is lodging and camping in the park and options for trekking and driving.
+Most of the park’s 5.5 million visitors each year head to the South Rim.
 (The South Rim is open all year round but the North Rim is only open mid-May to Mid-October).

 A car is quite important to get around such a large park.
 There are loads of different options and itineraries as well as different levels of difficulty for treks etc etc – the Grand Canyon park website is a great source of information.